toBeOfUse/selfdiscovery/content/projects/spelling-bee.md

 date: November 2021 - July 2022
 github_link: https://github.com/toBeOfUse/SpellingBeeBot
 iframe: https://mitch.website/spellingbeegallery/
+iframe_title: A series of graphics that each contain seven letters orbiting around one central letter.
 description: A project to create new graphics for the New York Times Spelling Bee puzzle.
 ---